 “It may seem strange to look at your life through the lens of how you spend money,” Hilles says.
 “But you earn money in order to live a particular lifestyle.
 So it’s worth asking: Does how you spend your money really dovetail with how you want to spend your time?

-When Joseph Beckenbach III, a senior software engineer living outside San Gabriel, Calif., first read Your Money or Your Life in 1997, he began recording how he spent every cent he earned.
+When Joseph Beckenbach III, a senior software engineer living outside San Gabriel, Calif., first read Your Money or Your Life, he began recording how he spent every cent he earned.
 The evaluation ultimately led Beckenbach, 39, and his wife to cut many expenses.
 And when they decided to buy a new car, they saved up for it and then paid for the automobile in cash to avoid a hefty interest charge.

 But they didn’t cut back just to cut back: They wanted to be able to live on just one income when they had children.
 “With each expense, we asked ourselves whether this was making our dream of one parent at home more possible or less possible.
 If the answer was ‘less possible,’ we figured out how to change our spending habits to put that amount toward ‘more possible,'” he says.